- 1st Aug 2019

 - 234mm x 156mm

-This book will explore ways of establishing value in the archives by using a variety of methodologies and exploring a range of contexts.
+This book will explore ways of establishing value and measuring in the archives and specials collections.

 About the contributors